NishchayAnand/software-engineering/Interview Prep/Spring/Spring Data JPA.md

 > NOTE: In a modern Spring Boot application, especially when using JPA or Spring Data, repositories are the preferred abstraction.

 ---

+Q. Explain `@Param` annotation.

+In Spring Data JPA, the `@Param` annotation is used to bind method parameters to named parameters in JPQL or native SQL queries.
+This helps improve query readability and provides a way to inject method arguments into the query dynamically.

+> NOTE: The `@Param` annotation is not a standard JPA or Hibernate annotation.

+---